IEEEBerkeley/hope-www/pcb.rst

 Students are required to complete a final project: a complete PCB design and assembly.
 Students may choose to design a PCB for an engineering student organization, class project, or another design of their choice, with instructor approval.
-Final projects are expected to take up to six hours of additional time outside of class.

 Materials
 ---------